 True luxury is personal.
 When art is generic, the space feels generic.

-When art reflects personal history or childhood memories, the room becomes significant and special.
-Or by including cultural heritage, aspirations or your favorite landscape, the room becomes connected to you, for a meaningful and remarkable space.
+When art reflects your personal history or childhood memories, the room instantly feels significant and special.
+For example, by including symbols from your cultural heritage or aspirations or your favorite landscape, you become connected to the room, for a meaningful and emotive space.

 Room designed by Janice Peters.
 Distinctive Decor.
 Mural painted by Hattas Studios.